localstack/docs/content/en/tools/multi-account-setups/index.md

 }
 {{< / command >}}

-In absence of an explicit value for Account ID, LocalStack reverts to the default value of `000000000000`.
+If an explicit value for Account ID is not set, LocalStack uses the default value of `000000000000`.
 In the current example, not setting an explicit Account ID will return no resources.

 {{< command >}}